lucachaco/nomadquarter/_posts/2017-04-18-travelling-back-in-time-in-cuba.md

     met two Costa Ricans who told they had attended a performance in the theater and that it was worth.
 So I decided to do that when I got back to Havana.
 In the bus I mostly slept and enjoyed the scenery.
 I noticed it was really dry and flat but as we got closer to the coast I was amazed by the turquoise water.
-Since It was april it was normal to see everything dray since they don't get much rain during this time of the year.
+Since It was april it was normal to see everything dry since they don't get much rain during this time of the year.
 I couldn't wait to get to trinidad and hopefully a nearby beach.
 But I will write about that in my next post.
 </p>